hakaru-dev/hakaru/docs/intro/probprog.md

 # What is Probabilistic Programming?

-Probablilistic programming is a software-driven method for creating and testing probabilistic models and distributions to automate parts of the model testing process.
-It provides a means for writing programs which describe probabilistic models and distributions such that they can be used to make probabilistic inferences.
+Probablilistic programming is a software-driven method for creating probabilistic models and then using them to make probabilistic inferences.
+It provides a means for writing programs which describe probabilistic models such that they can be used to make probabilistic inferences.
 For example, the
 Hakaru program \(poisson(5)\) represents the Poisson distribution with a rate of five.
 A Probabilistic Programming Language (PPL) is a computer language designed to describe probabalistic models and distributions such that probabilistic inferences can be made programmatically[^1].
 Hakaru is an example of a PPL.